juanjosevega99/juanjosevega99/README.md

 ## Hello there!

-I'm a software engineer with expertise in both frontend and backend development.
+Seasoned software engineer with over 5 years of experience in delivering cutting-edge products and solving complex problems.
-I thrive on solving complex problems, improving products and keeping the end-user in mind.
+Versatile professional with expertise in both front-end and back-end development, consistently focused on optimizing the end-user experience.
-Let me be your committed problem-solver, adding value to your team.
+Proficient in NodeJS and React, with extensive experience in enhancing product performance.
+A committed problem-solver dedicated to adding value through technical skills and expertise.